SNodeC/snode.c/README.md

 The client shall start sending text data to the server and the server shall reflect that data back to the client.
 The client receives this reflected data and sends it back again to the server.
 This data ping-pong shall last infinitely long.

+The code of this demo application can be found on [github](https://github.com/VolkerChristian/echo).

 ### SocketServer and SocketClient

 For the server role we just need to create an object of type